DannieLu/BV-NICE/README.md

 We have used the CFR implementation from https://github.com/clinicalml/cfrnet.

 ## Datasets
+The datasets used in our experiments can be accessed from the following links.
 * ACIC : https://jenniferhill7.wixsite.com/acic-2016/competition
 * IHDP1000: Originally from http://mit.edu/~fredrikj/files/IHDP-1000.tar.gz
   * The original link no longer works, so we have provided a copy in our repo for completeness.
 Please contact us if there is any redistribution concern.